BioplatformsAustralia/bpaotu/README.md

 Deployment into production from github is performed by [Bioplatforms Australia](https://bioplatforms.com/) using [CircleCI](https://circleci.com/)

-## Dockerfile descriptions

-- For production, both Django and the frontend webserver run in Docker containers.
+### Notes on Dependencies

+#### bpa-ingest

 - The version of `bpa-ingest` used is maintained in the `runtime-requirements.txt` file.
 When the AM metadata schema is updated, the `bpa-ingest` repository requires changes.
 These changes will be associated with a git tag by the `bpa-ingest` team for the new version.
 The entry in `runtime-requirements.txt` must be updated to use the version at this new tag.
 Note: This dependency was handled previously as a git submodule.

+#### ckanapi

-For this reason the docker containers (at least `runserver` and `celeryworker`) need to run with a valid CKAN_API_KEY environment variable (see ./.env_local and ./docker-compose.yml).
+- The docker containers (at least `runserver` and `celeryworker`) need to run with a valid CKAN_API_KEY environment variable (see ./.env_local and ./docker-compose.yml).

+## Dockerfiles

+The main Dockerfile defines all build stages for both development and production, as well as for the background worker.

 - In _development_ mode, it has its own webserver, separate from Django, which serves the React assets and also proxies requests from the user interface through to Django.
-The only exception is the ingest log (viewable at localhost:3000/ingest), which is served by Django.

-- In _production_ mode, the system requires that the browser session be logged in to the configured [CKAN](https://docs.ckan.org/) instance (see settings.py).
-This is an administrative restriction, and the system doesn't require CKAN authentication for functionality.
+- In _production_ mode, the system requires that the browser session be logged in to the configured OAuth instance (see settings.py).
+This is an administrative restriction, and the system doesn't require authentication for functionality.

-Separate `docker-compose.yml` files are supplied for running the project in development and production modes
+Separate `docker-compose.yml` files are supplied for running the project in development and production modes.

 - `docker-compose.yml` as is runs in development mode